Ficool

 People moved.
 They did not argue with that tone.

 He hauled the caravan guard out of the square and into the street that led toward the lower slope.
 The man fought every step, boots sliding, knees buckling, teeth bared.
-Drunk strength and something deeper surged in his muscles, but it was wasted without leverage.
+Drunk strength, and possibly something deeper, surged in his muscles, but it was wasted without proper leverage.

 "Where are you taking him?" someone yelled behind them.